shyn-wang/opus/README.md

 These characteristics are especially significant to the function of the probabilistic matchmaking system, which adapts in real-time to intentionally expose users more frequently to categories they have previously shown interest in.

-The model continuously stress-tests high ranking categories to prevent any one category from becoming top-ranked by chance, as it will be forced to repeatedly defend its position against lower-rated opponents.
+The model continuously stress-tests high ranking categories to prevent any one category from becoming top-ranked by chance, as it will be forced to repeatedly defend its position against close competitors and lower-rated opponents (high vs high & high vs low matchups are both common occurrences).

-In doing so, the algorithm simultaneously provides low ranking categories with frequent opportunities to mount potential comebacks during a test.
+In doing so, the algorithm determines the relative rankings of the top categories while simultaneously providing low ranking categories with opportunities to mount potential comebacks during a test.
 With the weighting floor in place, the system ensures that such contenders still appear in comparisons, where they will be highly likely to face-off against a high ranking opponent.
 Given the self-correcting nature of the elo system, any category that wins such a matchup in an upset will receive a significant boost in rating, and in turn, a proportionally significant gain in probabilistic weighting.
 This will increase the category's overall visibility and place it into subsequent matchups, where it will be forced to justify its rating increase and demonstrate consistent performance.

 Given this, no era or composer is ever truly eliminated from high-ranking contention while a test is ongoing, which is essential to mitigating the single most pronounced limitation of the testing methodology itself: **noise**